MacBlane History, Family Crest & Coats of Arms

 - Origins Available:

 The story of the name MacBlane is long and rich in history.
 It begins among the Boernicians of the Scottish/English Borderlands, where the name was derived from the Gaelic personal name Bleen, which means yellow.
 It was also the name of an early Celtic saint.

 The surname MacBlane was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the MacBlane family

-Another 184 words (13 lines of text) covering the years 1561, 1660, and 1674 are included under the topic Early MacBlane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacBlane research.
+Another 104 words (7 lines of text) covering the years 1561, 1660, and 1674 are included under the topic Early MacBlane History in all our PDF Extended History products and printed products wherever possible.

 MacBlane Spelling Variations

 In the Middles Ages scribes spelled names by their sound.
 Often a name was written under a different spelling variation each time it was recorded.
 MacBlane has appeared as Blain, Blane, Blaine, Blaines, Blahan and others.

 Early Notables of the MacBlane family (pre 1700)